jeremy-rifkin/wheatley-old-mirror/wiki_articles/vscode.md

 - [XCode](https://developer.apple.com/xcode/) on macOS (free)
 - [repl.it](https://replit.com/site/ide) online IDE (free for public projects)

-## :one: Install A Compiler (possibly GCC through MinGW, or GCC through WSL)
+## :one: Install a Compiler (possibly GCC through MinGW, or GCC through WSL)
 Regardless of which editor you use, you need a compiler, which turns your code into an executable.
 Consider using